Stability and regularity of solutions of the Monge-Amp\`ere equation on Hermitian manifolds: preliminaries

 \begin{lemma}[mixed form type inequality] Let $0 \leq f, g \in L^1(\omega^n)$ and $u, v \in PSH(\omega) \cap L^\infty(X)$.
 Suppose that $\omega_u^n \geq f \omega^n$ and $\omega_v^n \geq g \omega^n$ on $X$.
 Then for $ k = 0, ..., n$

 In particular, for $0< \delta<1$,

 \end{lemma} \begin{proof} See \cite[Lemma 1.9]{cuong15}. \end{proof}

 The uniqueness of the Monge-Amp\`ere equation in the realm of smooth functions is proven in \cite{TW10b}.
 A priori there could exist some different continuous weak solutions as constructed in \cite{KN}.
-However, if the right hand side is smooth, any continuous solution to is also smooth.
+However, if the right hand side is smooth, any continuous solution to the same right hand side is also smooth.
 It follows from the following lemma.

 \begin{lemma} Let $ \rho \in PSH(\omega) \cap C(X)$.
 Assume that $ \omega^n \leq \omega_\rho^n $ as two measures.
 Then $\rho$ is a constant. \end{lemma}

 \begin{proof} Let $G\in C^\infty(X)$ be the Gauduchon function of the metric $\omega$, i.e $dd^c (\omega^{n-1} e^G) = 0$.
 The mixed forms type inequality (Lemma~\ref{mixed-type-ineq}) implies that